Equivalent Fractions With Number Lines

 Example 1: Find three equivalent fractions to 2/5.

 Using a number line, divide it into fifths, locate 2/5.
-Then subdivide each fifth to create tenths, then twentieths.
+Even so, then subdivide each fifth to create tenths, then twentieths.
 This will visually demonstrate that 2/5 is equivalent to 4/10, 6/15, and 8/20 (and many more!).

 Exercise 1: Use a number line to simplify the fraction 9/12.

 Divide your number line into twelfths.
-Locate 9/12.
+Practically speaking, locate 9/12.
 Try grouping the twelfths to find a simpler equivalent fraction.
-You should find that 9/12 simplifies to 3/4 That's the whole idea..
+You should find that 9/12 simplifies to 3/4.

 Exercise 2: Use number lines to determine which is larger: 3/4 or 5/8.

 Exercise 3: Find two equivalent fractions for 3/7.
-Then, find the simplest form of 15/20 using a number line.
+Then, find the simplest form of 15/20 using a number line Practical, not theoretical..

 Frequently Asked Questions (FAQ)